emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 # Android TV Settings
 Confirm that your Shield TV is configured to permit the highest possible video output resolution:
 ```
-Settings > Device > HDMI > 4K 59.940Hz (Recommended)
+Settings > Display & Sound > Resolution > 4K 59.940Hz (Recommended)
 ```

 Additionally, Dynamic Range should be set to **auto**.
-If you UHD TV can be set to the full range of RGB, then the Shield will also be in the full range.
+If you UHD TV can be set to the full range of RGB, then you should set the Shield to the **full** range.
+The newest displays may benefit from tweaking the Shield's color space settings.
+If available, you should set your display for YCbCr 4:2:2 12-bit Rec.2020.

 # SPMC Settings